fuomag9/mikrotik-dhcpdns/README.md

 ### Components
 * Dockerfile
-  Centos 7 Based Dockerfile, for running the Python based webserver
+  Ubuntu Based Dockerfile, for running the Python based webserver
 * mikrotik.py
   This is the webserver, and this script communicates to dns via nsupdate and dig.
 * mikrotik_script.txt